Integrating Legacy POS Data with Modern Vision APIs for Shelf Analytics

 tz = ZoneInfo(store_tz)

-return df.sort_values('transaction_utc')
+return df.sort_values("transaction_utc")

-def calculate_weighted_velocity(pos_df: pd.DataFrame, capture_utc: datetime, window_hours: int = 24) -> float:
+pos_df: pd.DataFrame, capture_utc: datetime, window_hours: int = 24

 window_start = capture_utc - pd.Timedelta(hours=window_hours)

-recent_txns = pos_df[pos_df['transaction_utc'] >= window_start]
+recent = pos_df[pos_df["transaction_utc"] >= window_start]

-if recent_txns.empty:
+if recent.empty:

 return 0.0

-time_diffs = (capture_utc - recent_txns['transaction_utc']).dt.total_seconds()
+time_diffs = (capture_utc - recent["transaction_utc"]).dt.total_seconds()

 weights = np.exp(-time_diffs / (window_hours * 3600))

-return float(np.sum(recent_txns['quantity_sold'] * weights))
+return float(np.sum(recent["quantity_sold"] * weights))

 pos_df = normalize_timestamps(pos_df, store_tz)